baldurk/renderdoc/docs/python_api/examples/renderdoc_intro.rst

 Once we're done with the interfaces, we should call the ``Shutdown`` function on each, this allows the C++ interface to release the resources allocated.

+Once all work is done we can shutdown the replay API.

 .. highlight:: python
 .. code:: python